At a glance

-This plan includes your federal return at no charge (early in the tax season, then $9.95 as the filing deadline approaches) and unlimited state returns for $28.95.
-There’s no need to pay for more than one state return because you moved across state lines during the tax year or earned income in multiple states.
+This plan includes a free federal tax return.
+And thanks to eFile’s unlimited state returns for $28.95, there’s no need to pay for more than one state return because you moved across state lines during the tax year or earned income in multiple states.

 - Filing Status.
 You must be single or married filing jointly.
 Married couples filing separately need to upgrade.